James J. O’Donnell, Pagans

 Why this review, and why here?

 Initially, I was inclined to delay reviewing Professor O’Donnell’s Pagans for two reasons.
 First, it’s a cultural-history addendum to his much lengthier Ruin of the Roman Empire.
-Second, unlike “Ruin,” it stands outside of the series Cassandra’s Voices: Warnings to the Modern Age.
+Second, unlike “Ruin,” it complements the series Cassandra’s Voices: Warnings to the Modern Age.

-The second reason holds; the first reason warrants reconsideration, if only because issue 613 is “seasonal,” although we have no official “holiday” issues.
+The first reason warrants reconsideration, if only because issue 613 is “seasonal,” although we have no official “holiday” issues.
 But there’s an even better reason: what “Ruin” does in breadth, Pagans does more briefly, but in depth.

 The topic of ancient religion was addressed from a very different perspective in my review of “Ruin,” The eminent scholarship deployed in Pagans appears to bear it out to some extent.
 If so, I’m glad to think I’m on the right track.